zhqu1148980644/TMP/leetcode/1121-Divide-Array-Into-Increasing-Sequences.md

 1. ##### count frequency

-- To satisfy the condition which requires all subarrays are in strict ascending order, the minimum number(c) of arrays equals to the most frequent elements. ie: Put this elements into `c` arrays.
+- To make all subarrays are in strict ascending order(no duplidate are witin one subsequence), the minimum number of arrays equals to the frequency of the most frequent elements.

 ```c++
 class Solution {